Thomas Highgate: Memorial

 In 2006, the government granted posthumous pardons to men who were shot for cowardice and other crimes during the First World War, but Highgate's name remained missing from the memorial.
 Highgate's great nephew, Terence Highgate, was still campaigning for his name to be added in 2014.

 During the campaign to have Highgate's name added to the memorial, a local historian discovered that his name already appeared on another memorial in Sidcup.
 The Sidcup memorial lists Thomas Highgate and two brothers: L/Cpl Robert Highgate, killed in France on 3 January 1915 aged 24, and Pte Joseph Highgate, who died of his wounds on 6 June 1916 aged 19.
 Highgate's name is also shown on the British memorial to the missing at La Ferté-sous-Jouarre and the Roll of Honour of the Royal West Kent Regiment.
-He may have ended up on multiple memorials due to his lifestyle, travelling around as a farmer.
+He may have ended up on multiple memorials due to his lifestyle, travelling around as a farm labourer.